 Which is not to say the city has nothing to recommend it.
 The Museum Boijmans van Beuningen was an absolute highlight, with a surprisingly diverse collection.
 Although I got in for free thanks to my Museum Pass, I’d have happily paid the price of admission (€17,50 for adults as of January 2018).
 An eclectic yet engaging mix of Old Masters, Impressionists, Expressionists, Surrealists (and undoubtedly many more -ists) makes up the main collection, so you’re not sure what to expect in the next room.
 It’s also quite an educational spot; I didn’t know much about the De Stijl movement before spending time here, but the curators have done an excellent job of tracking the movement and I spent good long time reading through the signage.
 (Which, as a side note, is why I adore solo museum-ing.
 Free reign to… read!)

 The museum also houses a fantastic display of “household objects that chart the history of design over eight centuries.”
-As I wandered through the basement rooms, I kept expecting the collection to come to an end — and then I’d turn the corner and find yet another room of, say, mid-mod chairs or pipes (including a charming one that’s shaped like a dog).
+As I wandered through the basement rooms, I kept expecting the collection to come to an end — and then I’d turn the corner and find yet another room of, say, mid-century modern chairs or pipes used throughout the ages (including a charming one shaped like a dog).

 The museum was blissfully quiet and uncrowded, a welcome change from the tourist-filled museums of Amsterdam.
 I was impressed and gratified I’d made the walk, and spent a few happy hours exploring.